-How are you denied entry to Canada at the border after a DUI conviction?
+How are you denied entry at the border after a DUI conviction?

 Drunk driving or driving under the influence (DWI) charges may also appear on your record as one of the following: